 Yes.
 You no longer need your trustees’ permission to travel overseas when your bankruptcy ends.

 Normally you don't.
 In some cases, your trustee continues to manage your bankruptcy, even after it has ended.
-For example, your trustee has claimed your house as an asset and they haven’t sold it yet.

-Your trustee may still request you to:
+Your trustee may still request that you:

 - provide information about your financial situation

 - keep your contact details up to date

 If your trustee has claimed your house as an asset and they haven’t sold it yet, they may still be able to sell the property to recover money owed to your creditors.